16 Feb How I Became An Artist Manager

 I’ve had the opportunity to manage artists in various genres spanning rock, alternative rock, funk rock, indie pop, pop, R&B, soul, electronic, and hip hop.
 The artists I’ve worked with as an independent manager have toured nationally and internationally, they’ve had major television and film placements, opened for world-renowned artists, nominated for JUNO and CCMA awards, had successful crowdfunding campaigns, YouTube and digital streaming success, chart-topping radio hits, and Platinum singles.

-I’ve also had the incredible opportunity to work under some amazing managers who have managed GRAMMY and JUNO Award winning artists for 30+ years.
+I’ve also had the incredible opportunity to work under and alongside some amazing managers who have managed GRAMMY and JUNO Award winning artists for 30+ years.